-Anna Pepe, 16-year-old from La Spezia, is the new Italian rapper everyone is talking about.
+Anna Pepe, a 16-year-old girl from La Spezia, is the new Italian rapper everyone is talking about.
 Never heard of her before?

 To better understand ANNA’s success, it might be helpful to draw a comparison with one of the artists she is the most inspired by, Bhad Bhabie.

-In 2016, Danielle Bregoli aka Bhad Bhabie became popular thanks to her participation to Dr. Phil and to her iconic line ‘Catch me outside, how about that?’ that went viral on social media.
-A few months later, the American 13-year-old exploited her momentum by signing a management deal and starting to produce music.
-Despite the backlash she first received by the music industry, Bregoli’s first single These Heaux reached the Billboard Hot 100, making her the youngest female rapper to debut on the music chart.
-Thanks to her single, the rapper got signed to Atlantic Records and started to receive endorsements from fellow artists, such as Kodak Black, Rich The Kid and YG.
+In 2016, Danielle Bregoli aka Bhad Bhabie became popular thanks to her participation in Dr. Phil and to her iconic line ‘Catch me outside, how about that?’ that went viral on social media.
+A few months later, the American 13-year-old exploited momentum by signing a management deal and starting to produce music.
+Despite the backlash she first received from the music industry, Bregoli’s first single These Heaux reached the Billboard Hot 100, making her the youngest female rapper to debut on the music chart.
+Thanks to her single, the rapper got signed to Atlantic Records and started to receive endorsement from fellow artists, such as Kodak Black, Rich The Kid and YG.

 Similarly to Bhad Bhabie, going viral at a very young age is what skyrocketed ANNA’s career.
-However, while Bhad Bhabie was first known for her attitude and a plethora of online memes, ANNA’s rap career started thanks to one of the very first songs she uploaded, Bando.
+However, while Bhad Bhabie was first known for her attitude and online memes, ANNA’s rap career started thanks to one of the very first songs she uploaded online, Bando.

 The tune was soon featured on Spotify’s Top 100 and Viral 50 charts, making the teenage girl from the small town of La Spezia one of the youngest artists to ever reach a similar accomplishment.
-Uploaded on 30th November 2019, Bando caught everyone’s attention thanks to its catchy sound and strong chorus that got stuck into people’s minds.
+Uploaded on November 30th, Bando caught everyone’s attention thanks to its catchy sound and strong chorus that got stuck in people’s heads.
 From there, Tik Tok and radio plays did the rest and brought ANNA to the attention of major record labels and fellow rappers and producers, such as Sfera Ebbasta and The Night Skinny.
 Within less than two months from the release of the viral track, ANNA signed a record deal with Virgin Records / Polydor (Universal Music).

 The huge success of Bando raised a debate within the Italian rap scene.
 The song itself is highly experimental, with ANNA rapping on an electronic beat that strongly recalls the Italian dance hits of the 90s.
-Moreover, soon after Bando went viral, one of the most popular and youngest Italian rappers, Shiva, released his new track Auto Blu, which samples the Eiffel 65’s iconic dance track Blue.
+Moreover, soon after Bando went viral, one of the most popular (and youngest) Italian rappers, Shiva, released his track Auto Blu, which samples the Eiffel 65’s iconic dance track Blue.

 Will ANNA be one of the exponents of this “new” wave?